madcooki/haw/README.md

 The project was discontinued before full deployment, but the completed work stands as a strong example of my expertise in Laravel development, email server integration, and best practices for maintainable and scalable web applications.

-Key Challenge: Configuring the contact form to reliably send emails via an external SMTP server while maintaining security proved challenging.
+Configuring the contact form to reliably send emails via an external SMTP server while maintaining security proved challenging.
 This required fine-tuning SMTP settings, handling authentication, and implementing error logging to ensure successful message delivery.

 Key Technologies: Laravel, PHP, HTML, CSS, SASS, JavaScript, MySQL, SMTP